 The Workers Compensation Insurance Company appealed the judge’s decision arguing they would be violating federal law by paying for the cost of the medical marijuana.
 The court rejected the argument stating the employee is covered under the medical marijuana program that took effect in 2007 in New Mexico, even though marijuana is illegal under federal law.

 Although this is an extreme case seeking coverage of Marijuana for an injured worker for back pain, there are many times where a workers compensation insurance company denies coverage of medical treatment arguing the treatment is not related to the work injury.
-IF you or a family member is having difficulty seeking coverage of medical treatment under workers compensation, contact Attorney Michael Smith at The Law Offices of Michael O. Smith for a free consultation
+IF you or a family member is having difficulty seeking coverage of medical treatment under workers compensation, contact Attorney Michael Smith at The Mass Injury Group for a free consultation